atomistic-machine-learning/schnetpack/docs/getstarted.rst

 Logging
 ^^^^^^^
 Beyond the output of the command line, SchNetPack supports multiple logging backends over PyTorch Lightning.
-By default, the Tensosboard logger is activated.
+By default, the Tensorboard logger is activated.
 If TensorBoard is installed, the results can be shown by calling::

     $ tensorboard --logdir=<rundir>